CrystalGraphics

 CrystalGraphics is the developer of the PowerPoint sharing website PowerShow.com, as well as templates and plug-ins for PowerPoint and Office products.
 Some of CrystalGraphics' products include PowerPoint templates, 2D and 3D special-effects, video backgrounds, charting, animations and other add-ons.
 The company was founded by Dennis Ricks in 1986 and is based in Santa Clara, California.

-Achievements

-CrystalGraphics was the first company to introduce 3D transitions for PowerPoint.
+The company was the first company to introduce 3D transitions for PowerPoint.